alex----/optional/README.md

 # optional
-A mostly transparent python3 optional class
+A mostly transparent python optional class (works with python 2 and 3)

-This was an exercise to learn a little more of python3.
+This was a learning exercise.
 I have not tested/used this in a project.

 Run the tests with 'python3 test_optional.py'.